 Then change the color to something suitable.
-The background of our image is out of focus due to the use of a nice, low aperture which creates the cool bokeh effect.
+Our image’s background is out of focus due to the use of a nice, low aperture, which creates the cool bokeh effect.

 You’ll always be able to come back and change this later.

 Change the blend mode from ‘normal’ to ‘overlay’

 You evidently don’t want the color to appear like it’s simply just been filled there, so you’re going to need to change the blend mode.

 Simply select the fill layer from the layers tab, open the highlighted dropdown menu, and choose ‘overlay’.

 Correct edges where color has bled onto the subject